Nutrition for Over 50: A Guide to Protein, Carbohydrates and Fats

 When we eat carbs, it is converted to glucose by our bodies and our blood sugar goes up.
 The pancreas then excretes the hormone insulin which drives the blood sugar into our cells to be absorbed resulting in our blood sugar levels slowly dropping back to normal.
 When we eat too much carbs too often, our blood sugar goes up all the time and the pancreas works non stop in secreting the insulin necessary to get our cells to absorb the glucose.
 Over time, more insulin is needed to get the glucose absorbed into the cells for energy i.e. to lower blood glucose.
 Worse still, not all the excess blood glucose is absorbed and you develop insulin resistance where the excess energy is stored as fat.

-If you’re overweight or have fat to lose then I would suggest that you eat limit your carb intake to no more than 50 grams a day: going low carb will enable you to regain insulin sensitivity and help you burn off the excess energy i.e. shed the unwanted fat.
+If you’re overweight or have fat to lose then I would suggest that you eat limit your carb intake to no more than 100 grams a day: carb reduction will enable you to regain insulin sensitivity and help you burn off the excess energy i.e. shed the unwanted fat.
 This is crucial because excess fat especially visceral or belly fat has been directly linked to increased risks of chronic diseases like diabetes, heart disease and cancer.
-If you’re not sure of how to start on a low carb diet, please read my blogpost on how to do it correctly.
-If you need handholding and coaching on this, just email me: email@example.com or complete the contact form at the end of this page, I’ll be more than happy to help.
+If you’re not sure of how to start on carb reduction, please read my blogpost on how to do it correctly.
+If you need handholding and coaching on this, just email me: firstname.lastname@example.org or complete the contact form at the end of this page, I’ll be more than happy to help.

 Nutrition for Over 50: Fats